Bhoomika Theatre Group: History

-Hart&Kauffman’s The Man Who Came to Dinner, an American comedy, was adapted into Telugu as O Cine Bhasmasura, is one of the very successful plays of the group.
+Hart & Kauffman’s The Man Who Came to Dinner, an American comedy, was adapted into Telugu as O Cine Bhasmasura, is one of the very successful plays of the group.
 The play is a critique on the people, who are crazy about films and film personalities.

 Charanadasu, a Telugu adaptation of Habib Tanveer’s Charanadas Chor, an adaptation of a classical Rajasthani folktale by Vijaydan Detha.
 It was produced in 1996 retaining the same Bhojpuri tunes, that were used in the version.
 The play won Nandi Awards for Second best play, Best Direction, Best music.
 The Government of Andhra Pradesh institutes these awards, These are considered to be the highest awards in the state.

 “Droupadi” is a play drawn from the famous Kuppam Veedhinatakam Folk tradition and the play was produced by the group, with the help of Sri Ramachandra Rao, a veteran of the tradition.
 He trained the actors of Bhoomika and the play was performed for the urban audience of Hyderabad.

 “Nagamandala “ a play by Sri Girish Karnad, Jnanapeeth Awardee was also produced by the group along with the youth of the Railway Degree College, Secunderabad as a part of a theatre work shop for the students of the college.

 Maryada Ramanna, Memu atavikulam, Udutha Ramayanam, Azeer, Anjigadu, (an adaptation of Mahaswetha Devi’ s play), Moodo Kannu, Bullipetta Boochadu, Raachakoodu are some of the plays that were produced during the year 2004 – 2010.

-In the year 2010 Bhoomika has taken up an important project with Surabhi, a family theater group with 150 years of history.
+In the year 2010, Bhoomika has taken up an important project with Surabhi, a family theater group with 150 years of history.
 The group started working with the youth of the Surabhi family (who are drifting away from theater due to various reasons) and in the course of a workshop produced Charanadasu in the month of March 2010.
 The group is making serious efforts to evolve the youth into a professional theatre group to cater to the needs of the modern audience.

 Gopatrudu is a celebrated novel written by KNY Patanjali in 1994.
 It is a satirical take on the present-day society, institutions, leaders and values.
 It was dramatized and directed by Udaya Bhanu Garikipati, and was staged in Tatiparti, East Godavari district in 2009.
 The play was revived by Bhoomika in 2011 and 2018.

+Baribattala Raju is a telugu adaptation of Nanga Raja written by Badal Sircar.
+It was translated to Telugu by Samyukta.
+Bhoomika had many successful shows of Badi Battala Raju along with the Hindi version Nanga Raja.

+Bari Battala Raju has been performed in different places in Telangana and Andhra Pradesh and has received great response.
+Manish, has received multiple awards as an actor in different statewide competitions.